iCliniq Logo

 Thank you for your query,

 Mouthguards are the first preference of choice for temporomandibular joint issues, although they are not the only solution for correcting the jaw.
-You would first require a muscle relaxant to relieve your joint discomfort, and also I need to know your medical and dental history in order to diagnose why you are having such sharp pain in your jaw.
+You would first require a muscle relaxant to relieve your joint discomfort, and I also need to know your medical and dental history in order to diagnose why you are having such sharp pain in your jaw.

-Please follow up for further assistances.
+Please follow up for further assistance.

 Thank you.